 9. Find any safety hazards

-And aside from the cost factor, there are also risks to leaving your home to its own devices for years at a time.
+Aside from the cost factor, there are also risks to leaving your home to its own devices for years at a time.
 Over time, hidden dangers to your family’s safety—such as a clogged furnace vent leading to a backflow of carbon monoxide into your living space—may only be uncovered during a professional home inspection.

 Get a home inspection—it’s absolutely worth it